 Fishing tackle for rivers is species dependent.
-Choosing the right rod and reel depends on the species in the river.
-Rivers vary with species present.
+Choosing the right rod and reel relies on the species in the river.
 You need the correct tackle.
 A rod too heavy limits the fight of the fish.
 Rods too light can break or let you lose fish.
 As a result, getting the right gear makes fishing more productive and enjoyable.

 A medium power rod does cover many situations.
 It is too strong for many smaller species or too light for the larger species.
 Learn what species are in the river before buying the tackle.
 This allows an angler to fine-tune the gear for the fish in the river.
 You can find a rod suitable for the species in the river.

 Fishing Tackle for Rivers; Small Species

 The smaller fish will bite lighter and have less fight.
 A light or ultra-light rod is better for these species.
 The exception is large trout found in certain areas.
 The smaller fish weigh 2 lbs or less.
 They will have a hard time bending a stiffer rod.
 This results in not feeling bites and the fish not giving a good fight.

 A rod for trout needs good sensitivity.
 Trout can hit lightly or only mouth the bait.
 The sensitivity will let you feel these bites.
 Look at a rod with good sensitivity for trout.

 The power for trout is light.
 A light power rod has enough backbone for fish up to 4 pounds but is ideal for 1-2 pound fish.
 In other words, you can land the fish with a nice fight.
 For larger fish, you will need a medium-light rod.

 Look for a fast or extra fast action on a trout rod.
 The action is how fast the tip bends and loads.
 These actions will give better hook sets on trout.
 Poor hook sets account for the majority of lost fish.
 Using the right action reduces poor hook sets.